Table of Contents

 How pluralized strings are handled by Transifex

 When Transifex encounters a pluralized entry in your file, it'll associate all the plural forms together.
 This way, Transifex can present the translator with all the forms in the Editor.
 At the same time, Transifex knows how many plural forms each language has and asks the translator to translate them.
-Until the translator translates all the plural forms in the selected language, they won't be able to save their work.
+Translators can only save their work if they translate all plural forms in the selected language.

-• If a user clicks on a target plural form (e.g., few), the same form (few) is enabled in the source language.
-If this form does not exist in the source language, then by default, the "other" form is enabled.
+If a user clicks on a target plural form (e.g., few), the same form (few) is shown for the source string.
+If this form does not exist in the source language, then by default, the "other" form is displayed.

-• If a user clicks on a source plural form (e.g., few), the same form (few) is enabled in the target language.
-If this form does not exist in the target language, then by default, the "other" form is enabled.
+If a user clicks on a source plural form (e.g., few), the same form (few) is shown for the target string.
+If this form does not exist in the target language, then by default, the "other" form is displayed.

-As an example, English has 2 plural forms ("one" and "other").
+As an example, English has two plural forms ("one" and "other").
 The source file will have two phrases, one for each plural form.
-On the other hand, Russian has 4 plural forms.
+On the other hand, Russian has four plural forms.
 So, after the translations are done, when you download the file from Transifex, your translation file will look as follows.

 #: src/main.py:340